 To support the local renewable energy market, ESCAP has been procuring certified International Renewable Energy Credits (I-RECs) to cover its non-renewable electricity consumption for the whole UN Compound and its regional offices since 2020.

 May 2022 - June 2023: Environmental Emergency and Response plan & training

 In compliance with ISO 14001 the plan was developed, and relevant teams were trained on how to implement it.

 October 2022: EV charging stations installed at ESCAP HQ for official vehicles and personnel.

 Exhibition Centre completed at the United Nations Conference Centre in partnership with ESCAP teams and young artists to showcase the EMS work and inspire colleagues and visitors on how to concretely take climate action.
 The space was built from recycled and upcycled material.

 Action plans for all ESCAP regional offices completed.
 Ongoing implementation.

 Since 2002, ESCAP has implemented a series of energy efficiency projects that have enabled its headquarters in Bangkok to reduce the UN Compound’s total energy consumption by 25 % between 2003 and 2017.
 This improvement of energy efficiency brought about the decrease of electricity and reduced greenhouse gas emissions from 7,590 to 5,692 tonnes of CO2 equivalent per year during the same period.

-In 2018, ESCAP established an Environmental Management System (EMS) to streamline and expand its environmental work.
-EMS sustainability reports will be published annually to provide an overview of ESCAP environmental performance.
+To bring ESCAP’s climate action to the next level, ESCAP established an Environmental Management System (EMS) in 2018 to streamline and expand its environmental work.
+Impressive progress is being achieved compared to the 2016 baseline year.
+EMS environmental sustainability reports are published annually to provide an overview of ESCAP’s environmental performance and actions.